 Selling Tovs.
 Working with a National iBuyer Company

-If you are determined to sell your home direct without hiring an agent, you have two viable options…professional home buyers like Resideum…and iBuyer companies like Opendoor.
+If you are determined to sell your home direct without hiring an agent, you have two viable options…professional home buyers like Resideum (we buy houses in Atlanta)…and iBuyer companies like Opendoor.
 Before you choose, it is important to understand the differences between these two types of home buyers.

 What is an iBuyer?

 For those of you unacquainted with the term “iBuyer”, an iBuyer is a business that uses use big data, technology and analysis tools to establish a “fair market offer” for your property without ever having visited it.
 They have a website and tons of internet and other marketing trying to direct potential customers to submit their property addresses on-line for a quick or immediate purchase offer.
 By having the potential customers come to them online and using tech to crunch the numbers, they can provide a near-instantaneous offer for your home, allowing them to scale fast and accommodate tremendous volume.

 iBuyers sprung up around 2014 with Opendoor being the pioneer and first to offer this type of homebuying option.
 Others followed…some, like Offerpad, are similar in approach while others such as Knock and Zillow offer the same service but with slightly different motivations.